Generic selectors

 Parental leave

-All HDR students on stipends (RTP, UPA, SISS) who are new parents can access 12 weeks of paid leave over the course of their HDR candidature.
+All HDR students on stipends (RTP, UPA, USYDIS) who are new parents can access 12 weeks of paid leave over the course of their HDR candidature.
 Other scholarships will have different provisions for parental leave – please read your terms and conditions.

 Pregnancy